Harry-Hopkinson/openrct2-peep-remover/README.md

 - Click on the trash can to remove all peeps from the park.
 - Cancel the current action by clicking on the cancel button.
 - Multi Select Mode allows you to mass click on peeps using the eyedropper tool.
+- Remove guests with flags opens a window where you can remove guests with certain flags (e.g. nausea, angry, etc).

 ## Installation